Tim Robbins: 1980–1999: Breakthrough and stardom

+2000–2009: Mystic River and other roles

-Robbins won the Best Supporting Actor Oscar and the SAG Award for his work in Mystic River (2003), as a man traumatized from having been molested as a child.
+Robbins won the Academy Award for Best Supporting Actor and the SAG Award for his work in Mystic River (2003), as a man traumatized from having been kidnapped and raped as a child.
 He followed his Oscar-win with roles as a temporarily blind man who is nursed to health by a psychologically wounded young woman in The Secret Life of Words (2005) and an apartheid torturer in Catch a Fire (2006).
 As of 2006, he was the tallest Academy Award-winning actor at 6 ft 5 in.

 In early 2006, Robbins directed an adaptation of George Orwell's novel 1984, written by Michael Gene Sullivan of the Tony Award-winning San Francisco Mime Troupe.
 The production opened at Actors' Gang, at their new location at The Ivy Substation in Culver City, California.
 In addition to venues around the United States, it has played in Athens, Greece, the Melbourne International Festival in Australia and the Hong Kong Arts Festival.
 Robbins was soon considering a film adaptation.

 Robbins appeared in The Lucky Ones, with co-star Rachel McAdams as well as City of Ember (both 2008).
 Robbins next film role was as Senator Hammond, the disapproving father of the film's villain Hector Hammond, in the superhero film Green Lantern (2011).

 Robbins released the album Tim Robbins & The Rogues Gallery Band (2010), a collection of songs written over the course of 25 years that he ultimately took on a world tour.
 He was originally offered the chance to record an album in 1992 after the success of his film Bob Roberts, but he declined because he had "too much respect for the process", having seen his father work so hard as a musician, and because he felt he had nothing to say at the time.